 Are you seriously considering investing in real estate?
 Do you plan to make your money as a landlord?
-There are definitely some good reasons to do so because property can be a very stable investment, and a high yielding one if you can buy cheap.
-However, you shouldn’t be fooled into thinking that becoming a landlord is easy – it certainly isn’t, and it’s not for everyone – because if you get it wrong, you could end up in a bit of a financial pickle!
+There are some good reasons to do so because property can be a very stable investment, and a high yielding one if you can buy below market value.
+However, you shouldn’t be fooled into thinking that becoming a landlord is easy – it certainly isn’t, and it’s not for everyone.
+Being a landlord is a big responsibility that has both legal and financial implications that if you get either wrong could threaten the viability of your investment.

-To ensure that you make the right decisions and make your money work for you, check out these rookie landlord mistakes and do your best to avoid them:
+To ensure that you make the right landlord decisions, including making your money work for you, check out these rookie landlord mistakes and do your best to avoid them:

 Underestimating Your Costs

-The biggest mistake that any potential landlord can make is not taking into account things like mortgage payments, home insurance, and taxes when they buy a property with a view to renting it out.
-Those are the main expenses, but there are also maintenance costs and repairs to think about too!
-On average, the running costs of being a landlord are likely to be between 35-45 percent of rental income generated.
-As long as you know that, you should be fine.
+The biggest mistake that any potential landlord can make is not taking into account the ongoing monthly payments including mortgage repayments, home insurance, and taxes when they buy a property intending to rent it out.
+These are the main fixed expenses, but there are also variable outgoings too, like property maintenance costs for repairs and replacements.

 Not Hiring a Property Management Company